crowdfavorite/wp-social/readme.txt

 4. View of replies imported from Twitter as comments, @anywhere support

 == Changelog ==

+= 1.0.2 =
+* Added the social_kses method to cleanse data coming back from the services.
+* WP accounts are no longer created with usernames of "facebook_" and "twitter_".

 = 1.0.1 =
 * Automatic CRON jobs now run correctly.